ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 1. <a id="esser2021vqgan">Esser, P., Rombach, R. and Ommer, B.</a>, 2021.
 Taming transformers for high-resolution image synthesis.
 In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 12873-12883).
 1. <a id="goodfellow2020gans">Goodfellow, I., Pouget-Abadie, J., Mirza, M., Xu, B., Warde-Farley, D., Ozair, S., Courville, A. and Bengio, Y., 2020</a>.
 Generative adversarial networks.
 Communications of the ACM, 63(11), pp.139-144.
 1. <a id="gu2018cnn">Gu, J., Wang, Z., Kuen, J., Ma, L., Shahroudy, A., Shuai, B., Liu, T., Wang, X., Wang, G., Cai, J. and Chen, T.</a>, 2018.
 Recent advances in convolutional neural networks.
 Pattern Recognition, 77, pp.354-377.
+1. <a id="isola2017patch">Isola, P., Zhu, J.Y., Zhou, T. and Efros, A.A.</a>, 2017.
+Image-to-image translation with conditional adversarial networks.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 1125-1134).
+1. <a id="johnson2016perceptual">Johnson, J., Alahi, A. and Fei-Fei, L.</a>, 2016, October.
+Perceptual losses for real-time style transfer and super-resolution.
+In European conference on computer vision (pp. 694-711).
+Springer, Cham.
 1. <a id="mnih2014neural">Mnih, A. and Gregor, K.</a>, 2014, June.
 Neural variational inference and learning in belief networks.
 In International Conference on Machine Learning (pp. 1791-1799).
 PMLR.
 1. <a id="oord2017discrete">Oord, A.V.D., Vinyals, O. and Kavukcuoglu, K.</a>, 2017.
 Neural discrete representation learning. arXiv preprint arXiv:1711.00937.
 1. <a id="parmar2018transformer">Parmar, N., Vaswani, A., Uszkoreit, J., Kaiser, L., Shazeer, N., Ku, A. and Tran</a>, D., 2018, July.
 Image transformer.
 In International Conference on Machine Learning (pp. 4055-4064).
 PMLR.